Secret Key Generation Via Localization and Mobility: Introduction

-Next, we focus on the theoretical limits.
+We mainly focus on information theoretic limits.
 Using a source model of secrecy \cite{Maurer}, we characterize the achievable secret key bit rate in terms of observation noise parameters at the legitimate nodes and the eavesdropper under two different cases of global location information (GLI): (i) No GLI, in which the nodes do not observe their global locations directly, and (ii) perfect GLI, in which nodes have perfect observation of their global locations, through a GPS device, for example.
-While the bounds we provide are general for a large set of observation statistics, we We further investigate the scenario in which the observation noise is i.i.d.
-Gaussian for all nodes: (a) First, we study the observation SNR asymptotics, and show a phase-transition phenomenon for the key rate.
+While the bounds we provide are general for a large set of observation statistics, we further investigate the scenario in which the observation noise is i.i.d.
+Gaussian for all nodes: We study the observation SNR asymptotics, and show a phase-transition phenomenon for the key rate.
 In particular, we prove that the secret key rate grows unboundedly as the observation noise variance decays, if the eavesdropper does not obtain the angle of arrival observations.
-Otherwise, it is not possible to increase the secret key rate beyond a certain limit. (b) Then, we provide an opportunistic modification to our algorithm, with the additional assumption that the eavesdropper mobility statistics are available at the legitimate nodes\footnote{Despite the fact that eavesdropper is passive, it is reasonable to assume certain mobility models under specific settings (e.g., vehicular applications).}.
-In this case, legitimate nodes exchange beacons only when they predict a geographic advantage over the eavesdropper. (c) We evaluate the theoretical performance numerically for a simple grid-type model, as a function of beacon power.
-We compare the bounds with our algorithm and show that our key generation algorithm achieves key rate close to the theoretical lower bounds.
-We show that with our opportunistic modification, non-zero key rates can be achieved even when the eavesdropper obtains better localization information \emph{on average}. (d) We also evaluate the performance for the case where the eavesdropper strategically changes its location to reduce the secret key rate.
+Otherwise, it is not possible to increase the secret key rate beyond a certain limit.
+Then, we evaluate the theoretical performance numerically for a simple grid-type model, as a function of beacon power.
+We also evaluate the performance for the case where the eavesdropper strategically changes its location to reduce the secret key rate.
 Specifically, we consider the strategy where the eavesdropper moves to the middle of its location estimates of the legitimate nodes.
 We show that with this strategy, the eavesdropper can significantly reduce the secret key rate compared to the case where it follows a random mobility pattern.